wp-cool-tools/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 13.7.2 =
+* improved class autoloader to prevent issues with a Transliteration Plugin

 = 13.7.1 =
 * fixed vulnerability to unauthorized modification of data (reported by Wordfence)